Kingdom of Ḫana: 1st Kingdom of Hana

-During the reign of the Babylonian king Abieshu (c.
-1711–1684 BC) Babylonia lost its territories on the middle Euphrates where the kingdom of Hana was formed.
+During the reign of the Babylonian king Abi-Eshuh, Babylon lost its territories on the middle Euphrates where the kingdom of Hana was formed.
 No direct evidence is available on the relationship of the new state and its kings with the last Babylonian rulers from the First Dynasty.

-Sack of Babylon.
-Mursili I of the Hittites marched from Hattusa through the Euphrates valley to the Sack of Babylon, in 1595 BC (High Middle Chronology) or 1587 BC (Low Middle Chronology).
+Mursili I of the Hittites marched from Hattusa through the Euphrates valley and Sacked Babylon around 1595 BC.
 The event brought to an end the Old Babylonian period.
 It implies he had support from the Haneans.
 In an anecdote, the Kassite ruler Agum II of Babylon brought back from Hana the Statue of Marduk.
 The statue had been in Hana since Mursili I of the Hittites sacked Babylon.

-Late Bronze

-Hana Middle Kingdom
+2nd Kingdom of Hana

-The kingdom was probably conquered around the middle of the 15th century BC by the Hurrian kingdom of Mitanni.
+The kingdom was probably conquered around 1420 BC by the Hurrian kingdom of Mitanni.